Colorado National Guard: Second World War

 With the outbreak of World War II, the 3rd Battalion, 157th Infantry Regiment was attached to the 45th Infantry Division "Thunderbirds" and largely composed of Coloradans, Native Americans, and Mexican-Americans, but also included many troops from Mississippi and Oklahoma.
 It deployed to the European Theatre of WWII, first seeing combat on 10 July 1943 while landing as part of Invasion of Sicily, losing 27 men to drowning.
 The unit landed at Salerno on 10 September during the second day of Operation Avalanche.
 Landing again as part of Operation Dragoon on 15 August 1944, now in southern France, the unit pushed eastward.
 On 29 April 1945, the 3rd Battalion was ordered to secure the Dachau concentration camp.
 Upon reaching the camp and witnessing the aftermath of the Holocaust crimes perpetrated there, enraged members of the unit killed upwards of 35 SS camp guards and workers as reprisal.

 Other elements of the 157th Infantry participated in the Pacific Theatre against Japanese forces.
 The 1st Battalion, 157th Regiment as organized in 2008 traces its lineage through these troops, who fought during the New Guinea and Luzon campaigns, with service during the latter entitling the unit to the Philippine Presidential Unit Citation streamer.
+From 1940-46, the Colorado ARNG contributed men to the 193rd Tank Battalion which fought at the Battle of Makin (Atoll) in the Pacific Ocean Areas.

 Camp George West near Golden, constructed as a training facility for Colorado National Guardsmen in 1903, was utilized as a rifle range during the war.
 Artillery training was executed nearby at Green Mountain.